shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 ---

 In this blog post you will learn how to change your Shopware classic installation to the composer installation.
-I already mentioned it in the shopware [Livestream](https://www.youtube.com/watch?v=oUME-FnlUKE) (a new format you should know ;-) ).
+I already mentioned it in the shopware [Livestream](https://www.youtube.com/watch?v=oUME-FnlUKE) (a format you should know ;-) ).

 The requirements are very easy to fulfill.
 We need Shopware in the latest Version of 5.4.
 Nothing more.

-### clean up classic installation
+### Clean up classic installation
-So let`s start.
+So let's start.
 Please go into the shopware root directory and delete some files and directories which are not longer needed from the classic installation:
 ```bash
 rm -rv bin recovery vendor composer.* shopware.php
 ```

-### create composer installation
+### Create composer installation

 Now we create a new composer project with the following command: